ClimateImpactLab/dscim-facts-epa/DAMAGE_FUNCTIONS.md

 This document provides detailed documentation for the pre-computed damage function coefficients distributed with DSCIM-FACTS-EPA.
 These coefficients are the core input for translating climate projections (global mean surface temperature and global mean sea level) into monetized climate damages used to compute the Social Cost of Greenhouse Gases (SC-GHG).

 The damage functions were estimated by the Climate Impact Lab (CIL) using the Data-driven Spatial Climate Impact Model (DSCIM).
 The underlying model computes sector-specific climate damages at roughly 24,000 impact regions worldwide, then aggregates them to the global (or national) level.
-The coefficients provided here are the result of fitting quadratic regression functions to those globally aggregated damages, year by year, for each of 10,000 probabilistic socioeconomic-climate parameter draws.
+The coefficients provided here are the result of fitting quadratic regression functions to those aggregated damages, year by year for each socioeconomics pathway**. (**Note, damage functions are initially estimated on damages based on Shared Socioeconomic Pathways, or SSPs.
+Those damage functions are then used to emulate damage functions for Resources for the Future Socioeconomic Pathways, or RFF-SPs, provided here).

 For methodological details, see [References](#references).